radixdlt/olympia-node/radixdlt-core/docs/api-info.md

   - `/archive` (former `/rpc`) - client API, which can be configured to provide all or only R/O methods (see below).
   - `/system` supports new methods (see below) which provide same information as available today via all `/system/*` and most `/node/*` endpoints
-  - `/node` supports R/W methods from existing JSON RPC methods and one new method to sign transactions using validator own private key (see below)
+  - `/node` supports R/W methods from existing JSON RPC methods and one new method for one-step submission of transactions signed with validator own private key (see below)
 - The `/system` and `/node` endpoint is expected to be protected by firewall and/or require authentication/etc.
   (same requirements/setup as we have today)
 - The `/system` endpoint is enabled by default but can be disabled with configuration options